hyperspy/hyperspy/doc/user_guide/mva.rst

 styled distinctly from the remaining components to show which are considered signal, as opposed to noise.
 Alternatively, by providing an integer value for ``threshold``, the line will be drawn at the specified component (see below).
-The no of significant components can be estimated and a vertical line drawn to represent this by specifying "vline" as True.
-In this case the elbow or knee is found in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last points of the plot.
-As the index starts at zero the no of significant PCA components is the elbow position + 1.
+The number of significant components can be estimated and a vertical line drawn to represent this by specifying ''vline'' as True.
+In this case, the elbow or knee is found in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last points of the plot.
+As the index starts at zero the number of significant PCA components is the elbow index position + 1.

 .. figure::  images/screeplot_elbow_method.png
    :align:   center